 Getting the Balance Right

-Due to individual differences, those taking phentermine can report many degrees of appetite suppression; while some people will report not feeling any different, as this thread from the phentermine.com forum shows, others find that the appetite suppression is so strong that they can barely eat, as these threads show here and here.
+Due to individual differences, those taking phentermine can report many degrees of appetite suppression; while some people will report not feeling any different, others find that the appetite suppression is so strong that they can barely eat.
 While it may seem that struggling to eat anything is a good thing if you’re trying to lose weight, as with most things in life, balance is essential when it comes to appetite, and neither too much nor too little is a good thing.
 With no appetite, you will be unable to eat enough to keep your metabolism running at a fast enough rate, and without the fuel it needs, your body will slow down, meaning that any food you do eat will not be turned into energy as efficiently by your body, resulting in slower weight loss.
-Even if you do manage to successfully lose weight on phentermine while eating very little, when your prescription comes to an end you will regain your appetite and, without having learned healthy eating habits, you are most likely to regain the weight you lost as well, as reported by this forum user.
+Even if you do manage to successfully lose weight on phentermine while eating very little, when your prescription comes to an end you will regain your appetite and, without having learned healthy eating habits, you are most likely to regain the weight you lost as well.

 If, on the other hand, phentermine isn’t suppressing your appetite as much as you’d hoped, then these tips on how to suppress your appetite offer you some great ways to make sure that you’re able to beat your hunger and concentrate on establishing a healthy way of eating.
 A great way to boost the appetite-suppressing effects of phentermine is to combine your prescription with the weight loss supplement Phen Caps, which can also be taken on their own after your phentermine prescription ends to help you continue with your weight loss journey if you still have more weight to lose and want to benefit from continued appetite-suppression.